3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/css-animations-and-transitions.md

 ![](http://i.imgur.com/ylb6WX9.gif)

+Use the definitions above to work on the exercises below:

 1. Rotate your box 45 degrees
-1. Translate it along the X axis by 200px
+2. Translate it along the X axis by 200px
-1. Translate it along the Y axis by 200px
+3. Translate it along the Y axis by 200px
-2. Try `transform: translate(200px, 200px);`
+4. Try `transform: translate(200px, 200px);`
-1. Scale the div so it is twice as big
+5. Scale the div so it is twice as big
-2. Skew the div by 10 degrees
+6. Skew the div by 10 degrees
-3. You can also combine multiple values: `transform: translateX(200px) skew(30deg) scale(3);`
+7. You can also combine multiple values: `transform: translateX(200px) skew(30deg) scale(3);`
-4. `transform: perspective(35px) translate3d(20px, 30px, 15px);`
+8. `transform: perspective(35px) translate3d(20px, 30px, 15px);`
     - x, y, z axis
     - perspective is distance from the user
     - when perspective === z-axis you're behind the element